""

 Students may declare Honors in the Cartography and GIS Major in consultation with the Geography undergraduate advisor.

-To earn Honors in the Major in Cartography and GIS, students must satisfy both the requirements for the major (above) and the following additional requirements:
+To earn Honors in the Major in Cartography and Geographic Information Systems, students must satisfy both the requirements for the major (above) and the following additional requirements:

 • Earn a 3.300 overall university GPA